hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/920_064_blessed_and_beloved.md

 Again, I am afraid my health is breaking down under constant work.
 I want some rest.
 We are so unused to these Western methods, especially the keeping to time.
 I will leave you to decide all these.
-The *Brahmavâdin* is going on here very satisfactorily.
+The *Brahmavādin* is going on here very satisfactorily.
 I have begun to write articles on Bhakti; also send them a monthly account of the work.
 Miss Müller wants to come to America.
 I do not know whether she will or not.
 Some friends here are publishing my Sunday lectures.
 I have sent